 How much does Title 24 compliance cost?

-Our service is a flat $200 per project, billed once at checkout.
-The fee covers the entire workflow from upload through a signed CF1R you can submit with your permit set — including compliance verification, CHEERS registration, and the designer-signature flow.
+Pay-as-you-go is $200 per project, billed once at checkout, and your first project preview is free.
+If you file regularly, a Pro Membership ($195/year) drops the per-project price to $160, and a Firm Account ($3,750 for 25 non-expiring credits) brings it to $150 — see our pricing page.
+Whichever you choose, the fee covers the entire workflow from upload through a signed Title 24 report you can submit with your permit set, including compliance verification, CHEERS registration, and the designer-signature flow.

 How long does the whole process take?